 The desire to achieve more in safety led Dan to join the Australian Civil Aviation Safety Authority (CASA) in 2008.
 Initially, his role involved airport safety and compliance auditing but it also involved a great deal of safety management system evangelism and technical advice on standards as well as facilitating workshops on safety in Indonesia.

 After a couple of years with the Australian regulator, Dan ventured back into the private sector and took a position with a mining company running their airports in central Queensland.
 Their primary airport, Moranbah, was experiencing exceptional growth through the mining boom and needed expert attention.
 And then, almost a quickly as it grew, the end of the boom signalled a drop in activity with significant pressure on cost and efficiencies.
 Dan's time with the mining company saw the airport capability within the company grow into a professional unit that could not only operate the airport competently but do so at significantly lower cost while providing confidence to their executive leadership team that safety risks were being managed.

 Greener (and cooler) pastures beckoned in 2016 and Dan moved to Queenstown, New Zealand to take on the new role of Airport Operations Manager.
-Again, strong growth is providing a welcome challenge in a spectacular resort setting.
+Again, strong growth provided a welcome challenge in a spectacular resort setting.

 And almost as quickly as that sentence can be read, Dan left NZ for the deserts of the Middle East and joined the QCAA.

 And despite all this daily chaos, Dan loves to write and share thoughts, videos, stories and lessons-learned.
 The reasons for the website are two-fold.
 Firstly, to spread the airport safety message; to educate; to discuss; to ramble on.
 The less altruistic agenda is the plan to use this medium as a way of formulating and refining Dan's ideas about airport safety.